I had no idea what the difference was between sex vs. making love until I was 23.

 Lovemaking is about your lover’s mind, body and soul, the whole person, not just their body.

-It’s very easy and ordinary to just have sex, but to know how to deeply connect and open up with another human being without any inhibitions takes a lot of trust, vulnerability and commitment.
+To deeply connect and open up with another human being without any inhibitions takes a lot of trust, vulnerability and commitment.

 Feeling The Difference